Crystal-SDS/controller/doc/api_specification_registry.md

 ```
 ## Get all workload metrics

-An application can get all the metrics registered by issuing an HTTP PUT request.
+An application can get all the metrics registered by issuing an HTTP GET request.

 ### Request